TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 When you are happy with your study, you can
 [enable it](/ManagingStudies#enable-disable-studies) so that other people can access it.
 You may then share the URL of your study with your participants, so that they can play through it.
-If you are using the Firebase free tier, and are expecting a lot of participants, or if your study has many images, you should reference the [Firebase Pricing documentation](/FirebasePricing) to make sure that you don't hit the free tier's limits.
+If you are using the Firebase free tier, and are expecting a lot of participants, or if your study has many images, you should read the [Firebase Pricing documentation](/FirebasePricing) to make sure that you don't hit the free tier's limits.
 Additional documentation on the results that are provided by the Misinformation Game are also given in the [Results documentation](/Results).
 We hope that the results you gather using the Misinformation Game are valuable!

 If you publish your research, we would also really appreciate it if you cited [The (Mis)Information Game paper](https://psyarxiv.com/628wc/) in